vippsas/vipps-recurring-api/vipps-recurring-api.md

 This toggle only determine if the user will get notified when a charge is successfully charged.

 In addition to sending push notifications, a failure texts is also set on the charge.
-By letting the customer know why the charge failed we enable them to fix the underlying issue before the "retryDays" are over.
+By letting the customer know why the charge failed we enable them to fix the underlying issue before the `retryDays` are over.
 For more information about what the failure texts are, see the [FAQ](vipps-recurring-api-faq.md#what-is-shown-to-users-when-charge-processing-fails).

 **Please note:** These exact reasons why the charge fails is not shown in the recurring API, only to the customers (users).